 Conquered, occupied, but never defeated.
 The “white city” (Beograd in Serbian, “beo” – white; “grad” – city) dates back to Ancient history.
 It has always been at a crossroad for commercial routes, cultural exchange, diplomatic disputes and wars.
 Many empires have fought over it and the city was razed to the ground and rebuilt several times.
 Now, it is the biggest city in the region.

 Serbs are proud of their culture of hospitality.
+Coffee culture is strong here, although you’ll easily find excellent tea spots around town.
+The most important is to sit with friends and enjoy in a relaxing atmopshere.
 No country is completely safe from ill-intentioned people but you will find here a heartwarming majority of locals patient, generous and ready to go out of their way to help you.
 If you are lost, ask anyone.
 Come a stranger, leave a friend!

 Few words to know: Dobar dan (hello); Molim te/vas (please singular/plural or polite); Hvala (thanks), Prijatno (pronounced priyatno, bon appétit) and Ziveli (pronounced jiveli, cheers!)